 Students on an F-1 visa attending the Academic Program are eligible to work on-campus only.

 6. Do I need medical insurance before I start school?

 Yes, you do.
-Please note that as of June 1st, 2012, all International Students studying at City College of San Francisco (CCSF) will be required to purchase health insurance through CCSF's group plan.
-Detail information can be found HERE.
+Please note that as of June 1, 2012, all International Students studying at City College of San Francisco (CCSF) are required to purchase health insurance through CCSF's group plan.
+Details can be found HERE.

 7. Is the mandatory health service fee the same as health insurance?

 No, it is not.
 The health service fee is to allow you to use the health center on campus for minor health problems only.